mattersievers/code-quiz/README.md

 - The quiz currently consists of 10 questions.
 - Each incorrect response will result in a 10 second deduction from the timer.
 - Each correct solution will increase the player's score by one point.
+- Players may retake the quiz and keep a record of high scores on their device.

 [Click here to undertake the challenge!](http://mattersievers.github.io/code-quiz/)